The New

 novels, non-fiction books, and magazine articles.
 His

-novels are still very popular, and he is one of the most
+novels are still very popular.
+He is one of the most

 widely read French writers of all time.*